 - Albert Mountain Fire Tower.

-Nice link to a website devoted to fire towers.
-This one, of course, features Albert Mountain.
+Nice link to a website with information about Albert Mountain.

 - Coweeta Hydrologic Laboratory.